-Given the mass candidate disqualifications and distrust of the system, voter turnout in the 2021 presidential election was the lowest in the history of the Islamic Republic-48.8%.
+Given the mass candidate disqualifications and distrust of the system, voter turnout in the 2021 presidential election was the lowest in the history of the Islamic Republic, at 48.8%.
 Raisi trounced his rivals, winning around 62% of the vote.
 Additionally, 12.9% of votes cast were either blank or invalid-a higher percentage than votes for the next runner-up-indicating a large number of protest votes.
-The fact that a sizeable majority of voters chose to either stay home or cast protest votes, rather than coalescing behind the most pragmatic candidate on offer, shows that Iranians are alienated and no longer see electoral politics as a viable vehicle for enacting desired social and economic reforms.
-These disaffected citizens will likely either withdraw from civic life altogether or turn to alternative means, such as protests and demonstrations, to air their grievances with the ruling regime.
+The fact that a sizeable majority of voters chose to either stay home or cast protest votes, rather than coalescing behind the most pragmatic candidate, shows that Iranians are increasingly alienated and no longer see electoral politics as a viable vehicle for enacting desired social and economic reforms.
+These disaffected citizens will increasingly turn to alternative means, such as protests and demonstrations to pressure the regime.